In the Heart of the Moon: Monsieur le Maire de Niafunké

-The fourth track on the album, Monsieur le Maire de Niafunké, was dedicated to Touré by Diabaté to congratulate the fact that shortly before the album was recorded Touré was made mayor of Niafunké.
+The fourth track on the album, Monsieur le Maire de Niafunké, was dedicated to Touré by Diabaté to commemorate the fact that, shortly before the album was recorded, Touré was made mayor of Niafunké.
 Additionally, Diabaté wanted to express his appreciation for Touré, from whom he had learned a great deal.
 The recording session gave Diabaté the opportunity to learn directly from Touré, who he described as "one of the great, great, great musicians" and "a prophet of the blues."